quintonw1/Kick_Starter_Analysis/README.md

 ![](DurationSuccessRate.png)

 To obtain the highest change of having a successful Kick-Starter campaign for a Play, the duration of the campaign should be between 5-40 days, the goal should be less than $20,000, and the campaign should be launched in the month of May.
+To increase the relative accuracy of this analysis, the data could be further filtered into specific categories allowing us to relate the success of themes to their popularity within the public.